-As a logo designer, chances are you will have quite a few designs lying around that were rejected by clients — which also means a lot of time and energy gone down the drain.
-As such, Strong Logos is created as an online marketplace to give these designs a new lease of life.
-It’s a win-win situation: buyers are also able to find a design that’s perfect for their needs, and you get paid in the process.
+As a logo designer, chances are you have quite a few logo assets lying around that were rejected by clients — which means a lot of time and energy gone down the drain.
+As such, Strong Logos is created as an online marketplace to give these assets a new lease of life.
+It’s a win-win situation: buyers are able to find a logo that’s perfect for their needs, and you get paid in the process.

 Once you have been accepted the seller, log in and you will be taken to the account dashboard, where you can manage your logos and edit your account.
-Your first step should be to set your preferred payment method.
-Strong Logos can process your earnings through either PayPal or Skrill, so you need to have at least one of them to get paid; payment is usually made within one business day of a sale.
+Begin by setting your preferred payment method.
+Strong Logos can process your earnings through either PayPal or Skrill, so you need to have an account on at least one of them to get paid.
+Payment is usually made within one business day of a sale.

-Now, let’s add a logo and its information, starting from the name.
-You should make it as generic as possible.
+Now let’s add a logo and its information, starting from the name.
+Try to make it as generic as possible.
 For example, instead of “Lassie”, change it to something like “Happy Dog”.
 While a description is not required, it’s a good idea to describe the logo as much as possible to increase its ranking in the site’s search results.
 Similarly, having tags will increase the logo’s visibility.
 Don’t spam though — keep them short but relevant.

-The Image Gallery allows you to display the logo in different ways.
+The Image Gallery allows you to display the logo design in different ways.
 You can add mockups, but keep in mind that the first image is always used as the thumbnail, so it’s highly recommended that you go with something simple like those displayed on the site.
-Also, the page will load slower with more images, so try to stick to not more than four.
+Also, the page will load slower with more images, so try to have not more than four.

 Strong Logos states that the Logo Kit must contain:

 One (1) .EPS file — compatible with up to Illustrator CS5, vector only (outline type, expand effects, etc.), CMYK document – it must match the first image in your image gallery so that the client is provided with the exact logo that’s advertised.